 To assist people who find period needle sticks objectionable for their pets there are two products which may be able to make subcutaneous fluid administration possible: the Endo-Sof Subcutaneous catheter made by Global Veterinary Products and the GIF tube made by Practivet.
 Both products are soft tubes that are implanted under the pet’s skin in a minor anesthetic procedure.
 An injection port protrudes from behind the pet’s neck and the fluid port can be inserted here without the pet feeling it.
 The disadvantage is that the pet will have a plastic disc on the base of his neck (an area where petting is traditional and thus somewhat disrupted).
 Also, general anesthesia (though brief) is required for implantation.

 For more information on the Endo-Sof tube, visit:

-For more information on the GIF tube, visit:
+For more information on the GIF tube (in PDF Format), visit:

 An additional product available which can be placed with a local anesthetic is basically a button with an injection port by Norfolk Vet Products.
 For information, call (847-674-7143) or visit www.norfolkvetproducts.com

 The disadvantage of these products is that they can become infected or clogged after several months.
 Veterinarians report a mixed bag of experiences: some good, some frustrating.
 If this is something you are interested in, discuss the pros and cons with your veterinarian.